 - No work-life balance

-- Constant tension within and between teams
+- Tension within and between teams

-- Ambiguous job definitions & responsibilities
+- Ambiguous job definitions and responsibilities

 - Low rate of internal role advancement

-- Cliques within employees and gossip
+- Cliques and gossip

-- Micromanagement of leaders
+- Micromanagement by leaders

-- Distrust in leaders
+- Distrust in leadership

 - No reflection time on past projects